szerrade-uw/Cropbox.jl/docs/src/tutorials/gdd.md

     T ~ drive(from=data, by=:Tavg, u"°C")
 end
 ```
+\

 We finally have all the components to define our model.
-Because `GrowingDegreeDay` requires values for `T` from `Temperature`, let's redefine `GrowingDegreeDay` with `Temperature` as a mixin.
+Because `GrowingDegreeDay` requires values for `T` from `Temperature`, let's redeclare `GrowingDegreeDay` with `Temperature` as a mixin.
 Because we want to run a simulation of `GrowingDegreeDay`, we also want to include `Controller` as a mixin.
-Recall that `Controller` must be included as a mixin for a system that you want to instantiate.
+Recall that `Controller` must be included as a mixin for any system that you want to simulate.

 ```@example Cropbox
-@system GrowingDegreeDay(Temperature, Calendar) begin
+@system GrowingDegreeDay(Temperature, Controller) begin
-    T : temperature ~ hold
+    T ~ hold
-    Tb: base_temperature ~ preserve(parameter, u"°C")
+    Tb ~ preserve(parameter, u"°C")
-    To: optimal_temperature ~ preserve(parameter, u"°C")
+    To ~ preserve(parameter, u"°C")

-    GDD(T, Tb, To): growing_degree_day => begin
+    GDD(T, Tb, To) => begin
         min(T, To) - Tb
     end ~ track(min = 0, u"K")

-    cGDD(GDD): cumulative_growing_degree_day ~ accumulate(u"K*d")
+    cGDD(GDD) ~ accumulate(u"K*d")
 end
 ```
+\

 **Configuration**

-The next important step is to create a configuration object to assign or replace the values of parameters that we need for simulating our model.
+The next step is to create a configuration object to assign the values of parameters.
+Recall that `data`, `T`, `Tb`, and `To` are empty variables at the moment.

-As covered in the [Configuration](@ref Configuration1) section, we can make a single `Config` object with all the configurations we need for all the systems.
-We can also just as easily make multiple configuration objects and combine them, but the outcome is the same.
+As covered in the [Configuration](@ref Configuration1) section, we can make a single `Config` object with all the configurations we need for our systems.

-Given the nature of GDD, our model is meant to be run on a daily interval.
-One of the first things that we need to configure is the `step` variable in the `Clock` system from `1u"hr"` to `1u"d"`.
-This will change the time interval of the simulation from hourly to daily.
+Given the nature of GDD, this model is a daily model.
+To run a daily simulation, we need to configure the `step` variable in the `Clock` system from `1u"hr"` to `1u"d"`.
+This will change the time interval of the simulation from hourly (default) to daily.

 ```
 c = @config :Clock => :step => 1u"d"